irytck/spatial/README.md

    - **2SFCA Method**: Accessibility is measured using the 2-Step Floating Catchment Area (2SFCA) method, which factors in:
      - **Distances**: Manhattan distances between census tracts and green zones.
      - **Green Zone Areas**: Larger green spaces have higher scores.
-     - **Catchment Area**: A 1000-meter isochrone is used to define the accessible area around each green space.
+     - **Catchment Area**: A 1000-meter isochrone is used to define the accessible area.
+	 - **Population**: The population of census tracts is considered to determine how many people benefit from green spaces within the catchment area.

 3. **Spatial Autocorrelation**:
    - **Hot Spot and Cold Spot Analysis**: Spatial autocorrelation analysis is applied to identify clusters of census tracts with high or low green coverage.

 4. **Geographically Weighted Regression (GWR)**:
-   - **Correlation with Land Surface Temperature**: GWR is used to examine the relationship between green coverage and land surface temperature, helping to understand how vegetation affects urban heat.
+   - **Relationship with Socioeconomic Status**: GWR is used to examine the potential correlation between green coverage and socioeconomic indicators such as income and education levels to assess disparities in access to green spaces across different neighborhoods.

 ## Tools and Technologies